WildMeOrg/Wildbook/devops/development/README.md

 ## WBIA / ML

 Presently, this deployment does not start a local WBIA (image analysis) docker container.
 This feature will be added in future development.

 # Setup and running

-1. copy `_env.template` to `.env` and edit this new file (if needed)
+1. In this folder, create a `.env` file and copy the contents of `_env.template` to it.
+By default, no changes should be needed, but you can edit this new file.
-1. make required directories under your `WILDBOOK_BASE_DIR` (default is `~/wildbook-dev/`):
+1. In your terminal, create your base directory (value of `WILDBOOK_BASE_DIR`) and the required subdirectories.
+The default is `~/wildbook-dev/`):
 	```
 	mkdir -p ~/wildbook-dev/webapps/wildbook
 	mkdir ~/wildbook-dev/logs